201d8-team1/Documentation/SOPs/Technology Purchase Requests SOP.md

    C. PO: Purchas Order.

-### 4. Procedure:
+## 4. Procedure:

 A. Receive client request for new hardware or software solution.

-B. If required, research possible solutions to fill their needs.
+B. If required, research possible solutions to fill client needs.

    1. Take into account Operating OS and current installed hardware of client systems.